trentthebest/Master-Hub-1.0.0/README.md

 # Master-Hub-1.0.0
-Master Hub is a Roblox executer for scripts
+Master Hub is a Roblox executer for scripts|
-Master Hub is curently in beta and may have some bugs i currently dont have any place you can report bug Master Hub is keyless
+|Master Hub is curently in beta and may have some bugs i currently dont have any place you can report bug
+|Master Hub is keyless
+|credits:evoltrent123 on roblox or woa.x.master817 on github